Skip to main content

 When did DermTech file chapter 11?

 DermTech filed chapter 11 on June 18, 2024 in the U.S. Bankruptcy Court for the District of Delaware.
-The filing date and court were stated in the bankruptcy filing announcement and reflected in the petition package.
+The filing date and court were stated in the bankruptcy filing announcement and in the petition package.

 What did DermTech do and what was its main product?